 npm install piping

-the function returned by piping also accepts an options object.
+The function returned by piping also accepts an options object.
 The following options are supported:

-require.main.filename, which should be sufficient provided you launch your application via "node yourapp.js".
+process.argv, which should be sufficient provided you launch your application via "node yourapp.js".
 Other launch methods may require this to be set manually.
 If your app doesn't reload/reloads when it shouldn't, try changing this.

-- hook (true/false): Whether to hook into node's "require" function and only watch required files.
+- hook (boolean): Whether to hook into node's "require" function and only watch required files.
 Defaults to false, which means piping will watch all the files in the folder in which main resides.
 The require hook can only detect files required after invoking this module!

-- includeModules (true/false): Whether to include required files than reside in node_modules folders.
+- includeModules (boolean): Whether to include required files than reside in node_modules folders.
 Defaults to false.
 Only has an effect when hook is true.
 For ignoring node_modules when hook is false, please use ignore.